Gerald Matticks: Operation Springtime

 As part of an investigation into the Hells Angels, the police observed Boucher meeting Matticks on 25 May 1999 at his office at Viandes 3–1, an office complex owned by Matticks.
 On 2 December 1999, Boucher was again observed meeting Matticks at Viandes 3–1.
 On 10 October 2000, Mattick's business partner, Louis Elias Lekkes, was observed by the police picking up two boxes full of money from the Hells Angels and taking it to Viandes 3–1, and from there to Mattick's estate.
 On 16 November 2000, Lekkes was observed taking a bag with some $500,000 in cash from the Hells Angels to Matticks's estate.
 On 7 December 2000, Matticks and Lekkes were observed meeting with Normand Robitaille of the Hells Angels' Nomad chapter at an Italian restaurant.
 Robitaille handed over to Matticks a briefcase.
 The Hells Angels in their records referred to Matticks as "Beef 1" and Lekkes as "Beef 2".
 According to the police, in the year 2000 Matticks oversaw the importation of eight shipments of drugs into Montreal totaling some 44 093 tons of hashish and 265 kilos of cocaine with a total street value of some $2 billion.
 Matticks and Lekkes preferred to use walkie-talkies instead of cellular phones, and Matticks was constantly on his guard for phone bugs.
 In the fall of 2000, the truckers union went on strike, but in a sign of Matticks' power, trucks continued to enter and leave the port of Montreal despite the strike.
 One truck that left the port, supposedly full of Belgian chocolates, was stopped by the police and found to contain a ton of hashish.

 On 28 March 2001, Matticks was arrested as part of Operation Springtime, a crackdown aimed at the Hells Angels, but which also embraced him.
 As part of Operation Springtime, the police seized the records of the Hells Angels, which showed that Matticks was one of their main suppliers of drugs.
 At the time of Operation Springtime, the Hells Angels owned Matticks some $7 million accordingly to the records seized by the police.
 In Mattick's office at Viandes 3–1, the police found a refrigerator with a note-tag reading "Mom" (Boucher's nickname) and "Guy" together with two phone numbers.
 One number was for the cell phone number for Guy LePage, a former policeman turned chauffeur for Boucher while another was for a pager registered in LePage's name.
-In Mattick's house, the police found some $6,200 U.S dollars in cash and $41,000 Canadian dollars in cash.
+In Mattick's house, the police found some US$6,200 in cash and CA$41,000 in cash.